 Dry needling is a proven and very effective method of releasing muscle spasms, relieving pain and reducing inflammation.

 The treatment has been successfully used for headaches, sports injuries, muscle strains and in some cases of arthritic and rheumatic pain.

 Spinal and joint manipulation treatment involves the specialised use of mechanically applied movement techniques to improve joint range of motion and balance tissue and muscle mechanics in order to relieve pain.

-The treatment addresses structural and tissue abnormalities, restores muscle and tissue balance and relieves joint restrictions and misalignments for improved range of motion.
+The treatment addresses structural and tissue abnormalities, restores muscle and tissue balance and relieves joint restrictions for improved range of motion.

 Trigger Point Therapy